Bioregions

 News

-- The EU Blue Economy report 2023
+- EU Blue Economy report 2024: innovation and sustainability drive growth

-- Bioeconomy knowledge base: an online library to support EU policymaking – Edition 2022
+- Bioeconomy knowledge base: an online library to support EU policymaking – Edition 2023

-- Exploring foresight scenarios for the EU Bioeconomy
+- Exploring foresight scenarios for the EU bioeconomy

 Events